lycofron/pysql2neo4j/README.md

    - must declare a primary key on every table
    - must have all foreign keys declared

+(Well, I understand that the aforementioned requirements leave out approximately 95% of Real World databases :) )

 ### Dry run

-By default, the script will only simulate the process and will not perform any change nor will it download any data.
+By default, the script will only simulate the process and will not perform any changes.
 To perform changes, you need to set the flag "dry_run" on settings.ini to 0.

 ### What it does (in brief):